phaserjs/phaser/README.md

 * Buttons now clear previously set frames correctly if you call setFrames.
 * Sounds will now loop correctly if they are paused and resumed (thanks haden)
 * InputHandler.checkBoundsRect and checkBoundsSprite now take into account if the Sprite is fixedToCamera or not.
+* Removed the frame property from TileSprites as it cannot use them, it tiles the whole image only, not just a section of it.

 You can view the Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md